SlevinBE/SlevinBE.github.io/source/_posts/2013-12-29-my-2013-achievements-unlocked-slash.markdown

 ### Personal Achievements

-{% img right /images/posts/toyota-gt86.jpg %}
+{% img right /images/posts/toyota-gt86.jpg toyota gt86 %}

 * **Lost 16 kilo's (35 pounds) in 4.5 months:** I finally decided to do something about my weight.
 Ever since I got my own place I was gaining weight year after year.
 What made this even worse is that I hate to exercise.
 Turned out going to a dietitian was the solution for me which provided me with a good eating schedule and a list of allowed products (no exercise, yay!).
 * **Repaved our driveway** (about 180 square meter) and **build a new carport and shed** to store our garden tools.